-Aleshea’s Greenfield commission will premiere in Sarasota in April 2023 with our presenting partner, The Asolo Repertory Theatre.
+Aleshea’s Hermitage Greenfield Prize commission will premiere in Sarasota in April 2023 with our presenting partner, Asolo Repertory Theatre.

-Nataki Garrett – is the Artistic Director of the Oregon Shakespeare Festival.
+Nataki Garrett – Artistic Director of the Oregon Shakespeare Festival

-Robert O’Hara – is an award-winning director and playwright, recently named as an Artistic Advisor to New York City Center’s Encores series.
+Robert O’Hara – Award-winning director and playwright, and Artistic Advisor to New York City Center’s Encores series

 Helga Davis is a composer, vocalist and performance artist with feet planted on the most prestigious international stages and with firm roots in the realities and concerns of her local community.
 She was principal actor in the 25th-anniversary international revival of Robert Wilson and Philip Glass’s seminal opera Einstein on the Beach.